sudheerkethireddy/timeCalculator/README.md

 2. Maven

 ## Exception Handling
-As Part of the Prject, I have created two custom classes that extend `Exception` class namely 1)
+As Part of the Prject, I have created two custom classes that extend `Exception` class namely
+1) `NullEmptyCheckException`  - This exception handles null or empty input time
+2) `TimeFormatException` - This exception handles if the input time is as per the format mentioned in the doc ``[H]H:MM {AM|PM}``

 ## Code coverage